Looking South to

 and all services are readily available.
 And then we have those awesome whales - the Humpback Whale to be

 what's this trail called?
-We call it the
+I call it the

 Humpback Whale Cycling Trail